Burning ISO Disc Images to Disc

 Step 2: Authoring the DVD Structure with dvdauthor

-After transcoding, create the DVD file structure (VIDEO_TS and AUDIO_TS directories, IFO/BUP files).
+After transcoding, create the DVD file structure (VIDEO_TS and AUDIO_TS directories, IFO/BUP files) and include chapters.

 Step 3: Creating the ISO Image with mkisofs